 If you already hold an active registration as a SCPHN, either as a Health Visitor, School Nurse or Occupational Health Nurse and would like to work in another field of practice as a SCPHN you can apply to undertake a 20-credit evidencing work-based learning module at Level M so you can practice in another field.
 To do this, you'll need to be supported by an employer so you can complete a minimum of 10 weeks in practice supported by a qualified practice assessor and compile a portfolio to evidence your learning.

 Careers / Further study

-Students will need to already be working in an appropriate placement setting, but on successful completion of the course you will be able to:
+You will need to already be working in an appropriate placement setting and on successful completion of the course you'll be able to:

-- Register as a Specialist Community Public Health Nurse.
+- Register with the NMC as a Specialist Community Public Health Nurse.

 - Enhance and build on your previous professional qualifications and practice.

 - Develop your public health knowledge and skills.

 - Start a career in public health nursing.